 IMPORTANT NOTE: There are alternate ways to thermostat a system of rigid bodies.
 You can use fix langevin to treat the individual particles in the rigid bodies as effectively immersed in an implicit solvent, e.g. a Brownian dynamics model.
 For hybrid systems with both rigid bodies and solvent particles, you can thermostat only the solvent particles that surround one or more rigid bodies by appropriate choice of groups in the compute and fix commands for temperature and thermostatting.
 The solvent interactions with the rigid bodies should then effectively thermostat the rigid body temperature as well without use of the Langevin or Nose/Hoover options associated with the fix rigid commands.

-The infile keyword allows a file of rigid body attributes to be read in from a file, rather then letting LAMMPS compute them.
-It can only be used with the fix rigid command and its variants.
+The infile keyword allows a file of rigid body attributes to be read in from a file, rather then having LAMMPS compute them.
 There are 3 such attributes: the total mass of the rigid body, its center-of-mass position, and its 6 moments of inertia.
 For rigid bodies consisting of point particles or non-overlapping finite-size particles, LAMMPS can compute these values accurately.
 However, for rigid bodies consisting of finite-size particles which overlap each other, LAMMPS will ignore the overlaps when computing these 3 attributes.
 The amount of error this induces depends on the amount of overlap.
 To avoid this issue, the values can be pre-computed (e.g. using Monte Carlo integration).

 The format of the file is as follows.
 Note that the file does not have to list attributes for every rigid body integrated by fix rigid.
 Only bodies which the file specifies will have their computed attributes overridden.
 The file can contain initial blank lines or comment lines starting with "#" which are ignored.
 The first non-blank, non-comment line should list N = the number of lines to follow.
 The N successive lines contain the following information: